harzh01/torchimplementation/README.md

 # Results
 Best Hyperparameters: The optimal learning rate, momentum, and epoch count are determined via grid search.

 Large Model Performance: The large model achieves high accuracy on the MNIST dataset.
+Accuracy: 0.9851

 Distil Model Performance: After distillation, the smaller distil model approaches the performance of the large model but with fewer parameters and faster inference time.
+Accuracy: 0.9759